 When I decided to resurrect the (now re-defunct) United States Triathlon Series in 1997 I chose to approach the city of Oceanside, California.
-This eventually became the scene of the California Ironman, and is now where the California Half-Ironman sits.
+This eventually became the scene of what is now the Oceanside 70.3.

 But in 1997 Oceanside had not had a triathlon in years, and was considered a dead venue.
 But I thought it had promise.
 The problem was convincing both the city and adjacent Camp Pendleton Marine Base to play ball.
 I had a strategy.

 I called the largest area newspaper and asked for the reporter who covered the local Oceanside city politics beat.
-I called the reporter and asked, "Who's the city council member with the most ambition, who is good at building a consensus, and who's the real ass-kicker when it comes to getting things done."
+I got the reporter on the phone and asked, "Who's the city council member with the most ambition, who is good at building a consensus, and who's got juice when it comes to getting things done?"

 "Oh, that's easy," said the reporter.
 "That's Carol McCauley."

-My advice: do not ask where you're supposed to go in order to get a special event permit application.
+My advice: Do not ask where you're supposed to go in order to get a special event permit application.
 Go straight to the top.
-In my three years of putting on races in Oceanside, I don't believe I ever met the person at the window who takes special event permits.
+I've put on a lot of races, and I don't believe I ever met the person at the window who takes special event permits.

 Of course, it helps if you go in prepared.
 I started the process not only with the demographics of triathletes, and what I thought might represent a reasonable financial impact, but also unquantifiable elements, such as: "Solana Beach has a triathlon, so does La Jolla, Carlsbad, Pacific Beach.
 San Diego and Carlsbad have big marathons.
 Carlsbad has a huge 5000-meter road race.
 What does Oceanside have?
 Why can't Oceanside play?
 It's got better physical attributes than any of these cities.
 It and its citizens deserve their own first-class endurance event, don't they?"

 But what about Camp Pendleton?
 I didn't have to worry.
 Carol McCauley made the sale for me.
-No, I don't rank on that marine base.
+I didn't rank on that marine base.
 But the camp's municipal neighbor to the south certainly did.